 M.A.D Accountants was established with the intention of making a difference, both in the lives of our customers and others around the world.
 That’s why we got involved with B1G1, a social enterprise that aims to leverage the collective power of small businesses to make an impact where it is needed.
 This is called the HUGE power of small.

-The premise is simple; for every client a business engages, that business will donate in some way to the programme.
-In our case, when a new client signs up for our service, we provide access to water for families in Ethiopia.
-Other examples specific to us include thirty days of medical protection for Nepalese street dogs when we file a personal tax return and business training for women in Malawi when we file your set of accounts.
+The premise is simple; for every business engagement we have we make a donation on our clients behalf to the B1G1 programme.
+For example, when a new client signs up for our service, we provide access to water for families in Ethiopia.
+Other examples specific to us include thirty days of medical protection for Nepalese street dogs when we file a personal tax return and providing business training for women in Malawi when we file your set of company accounts.

-Not so long ago, B1G1 reached over 250 million giving impacts and to mark this, founder and CEO Masami Sato has reflected on the lessons learnt since the charity’s inception back in 2007.
+Not so long ago, B1G1 reached over 250 million giving impacts (September 2021 - current giving impacts are 270 million (Feb 1st 2022)) and to mark this, founder and CEO Masami Sato has reflected on the lessons learnt since the charity’s inception back in 2007.

 Masami considers the unintended consequences of the concept of giving.
 She recalls hearing about product donations that ate into domestic merchants’ profits in the countries where they were supposed to do good and recycling shipped and effectively dumped overseas as two examples.